nathanvdlei/HIP/README.md

 ### Background:
 This project presents the Highway Inspection Planning (HIP) prototype.
 The main idea here is to be able to use the publically available accidents dataset called BRON to assess the likelihood a specific accident caused damage to the Dutch highway system.
 This information can then be used to optimize inspection plannings for maintenance contractors.

 This repository was developed for the Knowledge Engineering course (2020-2021) at the Vrije Universitieit (VU) in Amsterdam.
-The CommonKADS model was applied to achieve the strucutre demonstrated in this prototype.
+The CommonKADS model was applied to achieve the structure demonstrated in this prototype.

 ### How to use: